2-Form U(1) Spin Liquids: Classical Model and Quantum Aspects: 2-Form Classical Spin Liquid

 \subsubsection{Topological Sector Ergodicity}

 The fact that the energy of a string scales with its length highlights a crucial qualitative distinction between the spin vorticity model and spin ice.
-In spin ice, the topological sector can be changed by nucleating a pair of charges out of a ground state, costing a total energy $4J$, moving one around the handle of the torus, and annihilating them, costing no additional energy.
+In spin ice, the topological sector can be changed by nucleating a pair of charges out of a ground state, costing a total energy $4J$, moving one around the handle of the torus (which costs no energy), and annihilating them.
 This process is illustrated in \cref{fig:topo_sector_flip}(a), which effectively inserts a string of flux around the periodic boundaries.
 In the spin vorticity model on the other hand, the analogous operation is to nucleate a single string, grow it to the size of the torus until it wraps around the periodic boundaries, then re-contract it to annihilate itself, as illustrated in \cref{fig:topo_sector_flip}(b).
 However, a string the size of the torus costs energy proportional to the linear size of the system, and is thus forbidden in the thermodynamic limit.
-This observation implies that the spin vorticity model loses topological sector ergodicity with only local dynamics at sufficiently low temperatures, when the density of string defects and their average length falls below some threshold.

-This loss of topological sector ergodicity explains naturally why the pinch point intensity of the structure factor measured in the Monte Carlo simulations, shown in \cref{fig:vorticity_monte_carlo}(d), is exactly zero at the $(002)$ point at $T=0$.
-Since our algorithm utilizes only local updates, the lack of topological sector fluctuations at low temperatures means that the net magnetization freezes, resulting in an extinction of the zone-center pinch point intensities (see \cref{apx:Topological_Sectors} for further details).
-It would be interesting to investigate whether there is a critical temperature associated with a percolation threshold for the strings, i.e. a critical average density and string length at which the strings form a percolating network, and whether it is related to the thermodynamic transition observed in the Monte Carlo simulations.
+This observation implies that the time to reach thermal equilibrium between the topological sectors with only local dynamics diverges at low temperature as the density of string defects and their average length falls below some threshold, such that on a finite timescale the topological sectors fall out of equilibrium.
+This loss of topological sector ergodicity naturally explains why the pinch point intensity of the structure factor measured in the Monte Carlo simulations, shown in \cref{fig:vorticity_monte_carlo}(d), is exactly zero at the $(002)$ point at $T=0$.
+Since our algorithm utilizes only local updates, the consequential lack of topological sector fluctuations at low temperatures means that the net magnetization effectively freezes, resulting in an extinction of the zone-center pinch point intensities (see \cref{apx:Topological_Sectors} for further details).